Listen To Article

-The term Black To The Future describes Afrofuturism Culture and was coined by early Technoculture Writer Mark Dery in his 1993 essay “Black to the Future”.
+The term Black To The Future to describes Afrofuturism Culture and was coined by early Technoculture Writer Mark Dery in his 1993 essay “Black to the Future”.

-Afrofuturism And Blaxploitation
+The Difference Between Afrofuturism And Blaxploitation

 Afrofuturism can be distinguished from Blaxploitation, an ethnic subgenre of exploitation films emerging in the United States during the early 1970s.
 The films, portrayed famous but stereotypical Black characters like ‘Shaft’.